Easy Egg, Mushroom, and Leek Scramble

 Eggs at the Market

-This winter the Market has an abundance of farms which offer homegrown fresh chicken eggs – Brookside Farm, Elihu Farm, Kilpatrick Family Farm, Homestead Artisans, M & A Farm, Malta Ridge Orchards and Gardens, and Pleasant Valley Farm.
-(Duck eggs are a new addition at the Market from Joy of the Journey Farm.)
+This winter the Market has an abundance of farms which offer homegrown fresh chicken eggs – Elihu Farm, Kilpatrick Family Farm, Homestead Artisans at Longview Farm, M & A Farm, Malta Ridge Orchards and Gardens, and Kokinda Farm.
+(Duck eggs are a new addition at Joy of the Journey Farm.)

 Most vendors sell only fresh eggs by the whole or half dozen; however, two egg producers also use their own eggs as ingredients in other products (Brookside and M & A Farms).
 Two other vendors (Funky Fresh Foods and Something’s Brewing) use eggs from the Market in their prepared foods.

-Even before the Market opens, delicious aromas fill the gymnasium at the Division Street School as Arnold Grant (M & A Farm) begins cooking ham or sausage from the farm’s own pork to go with their eggs in breakfast sandwiches.
-In the hallway Laura Weil of Funky Fresh Foods starts preparing her popular breakfast burritos, filled with an egg, fried potatoes, and yogurt from Argyle Cheese Factory, and topped with her homemade delicious salsas.
+Even before the Market opens, delicious aromas fill the air as Arnold Grant (M & A Farm) begins cooking ham or sausage from the farm’s own pork to go with their eggs in breakfast sandwiches.
+Laura Weil of Funky Fresh Foods starts preparing her popular breakfast burritos, filled with an egg, fried potatoes, and yogurt from Argyle Cheese Factory, and topped with her homemade delicious salsas.

 Here’s a simple recipe which uses Farmers’ Market products.
 Leeks are especially good at this time of year.